 Ransomware

 Ransomware is a type of malware that locks or encrypts your files and demands payment to restore access.
+Even paying the ransom does not guarantee file recovery, which is why prevention and regular backups are the only reliable defenses.

 Example: Malicious email attachments or infected file downloads that lock your files and demand a ransom to restore access.